 The bigger the contaminants, the easier they are to filter out.
 Similarly, the smaller the pores, the more contaminants will be filtered, resulting in cleaner water.

-Systems that use ceramic medium such as Big Berkey models are a more effective basic filtration option.
+Systems that use ceramic medium such as Big Berkey water filters are a more effective basic filtration option.
 But, you can also find basic filtration systems that are made out of glass fiber, materials similar to compressed surgical paper, and hard-block carbon.

 Water filter pitchers, also known as carafes, are vessels that come equipped with a filtering mechanism.
 These offer a great alternative as they are portable and they can even be kept in the fridge.